zhikaichen99/DemandForecasting/README.md

 #### -- Project Status: [Active]

-## Current Methods Implemented:
+## Description

-* Statistical Methods For Time Series:
+This module is designed to go over different techniques used in Time-Series Analysis and Forecasting.

-	* Time Series Decomposion using STL and MSTL
+## Methods Implemented

-	* Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF) for feature selection in feature engineering.
+### ARIMA Model

-	* LASSO Regression for Feature Selection
+AutoRegressive Integrated Moving Average (ARIMA) model.
+Implemented using the *statsmodels* library in Python.

-	* De-Trending and De-Seasonalizing Time Series
+### Facebook's Prophet

-* ARIMA and SARIMA Model
+Facebook's Prophet is an open-source library used for time series forecasting.
+Facebook's Prophet is available as a Python package.

-* Exponential Smoothing (Simple, Double, Triple)
+### Exponential Smoothing

-* Facebook's Prophet
+Implement Simple Exponential Smoothing, Double Exponential Smoothing, and Triple Exponential Smoothing.

-* Machine Learning Models (LightGBM, XGBoost)
+### Machine Learning Models

-* Feature Engineering for Time Series data (Lag Features, Rolling and Expanding Window Features, Date-Time Features)
+Trained a LightGBM Regressor model and performed feature engineering to improve accuracy of model.
+Feature engineering techniques include: Lage Features, Rolling and Expanding Window Features, Date-Time Features).